-Taliban ban forced marriages of women in Afghanistan
+Taliban chief bans forced marriage of women in Afghanistan

-KABUL, Afghanistan (AP) — The Taliban decreed Friday that they are banning the forced marriage of women in the war-torn country, in what appears to be a move to address criteria that developed nations consider a precondition to recognize their government and restore aid.
+ISLAMABAD (AP) — The Taliban decreed on Friday they were banning forced marriage of women in Afghanistan, a move apparently meant to address criteria the international community consider a precondition to recognizing their government and restoring aid to the war-torn country.

-The move announced by Supreme Leader Hibatullah Akhunzada came as poverty is surging in Afghanistan, following the religious militia’s takeover in August that pushed out U.S. and international forces and led foreign governments to halt funds that had been a mainstay of the economy.
+The move was announced by the reclusive Taliban chief, Hibatullah Akhunzada, a cleric chosen as the group’s supreme leader who is believed to be in the southern city of Kandahar.
+It comes as poverty is surging in Afghanistan following the Taliban takeover in August amid the withdrawal of U.S. and NATO troops.
+Since then, foreign governments have halted funds that had been a mainstay of the economy.

 “Both (women and men) should be equal,” said the decree, adding that “no one can force women to marry by coercion or pressure.”
-Women’s rights improved markedly over the past two decades of international presence in Afghanistan, but are seen as under threat with the return of the Taliban, whose earlier rule in the 1990s saw them virtually cloistered.
+Women’s rights improved markedly over the past two decades of international presence in Afghanistan, but are seen as under threat with the return of the Taliban, who during their earlier rule in the 1990s virtually cloistered women, banned them from public life and access to education.

 Forced marriages have become more commonplace in the poor, conservative country, as the internally displaced marry off their young daughters in exchange for a bride-price that can be used to pay debts and feed their families.

-The announced decree did not mention a minimum age for marriage, which previously was set at 16 years old.
+The decree did not mention a minimum age for marriage, which previously was set at 16 years old.

 Women in Afghanistan for decades were treated like property — as an exchange token for blood money or ending disputes or tribal feuds.
 The Taliban now state they are against the practice.
 They also said a widow will now be allowed to re-marry 17 weeks after her husband’s death, choosing her new husband freely.